Iran denies US destroyed an Iranian drone near Persian Gulf

 After Trump pulled the U.S. out of the Iran nuclear deal last year and imposed economic sanctions on Tehran, the Iranians have pushed back on the military front, shooting down a U.S. drone on June 20.

-Also in the past weeks, the Persian Gulf region has seen six attacks on oil tankers that the U.S. has blamed on Iran, and a tense encounter between Iran’s Revolutionary Guard and the British navy.
+Also in the past weeks, the Persian Gulf region has seen six attacks on oil tankers that the U.S. has blamed on Iran, and a tense encounter between the Guard and the British navy.
 Iran has denied involvement in the attacks or the British naval encounter.

 The U.S. has also sent thousands of additional troops and increased its security presence in the region.